 Next, Roo discussed webhooks and how they are applied on the Slack platform, and then led us through the Slack API.
 In preparation for this field trip, all the Hackbright students were given access to a github repo, and after Roo’s introduction, we moved in to an API workshop time.
 Each of the women worked on creating an environment and delving into the Slack API, while other engineers on the Slack team assisted by answering questions and providing guidance.

 Towards the end of the field trip, we then transitioned into a Q&A time with a group of fabulous panelists — all women engineers! — at Slack.
 The panelists included another recent Hackbright graduate and Slack Software Engineer Carly Robinson, Slack Test Automation Engineer Jessica Tung, Director of Engineering at Slack Joann Anderson, and Senior Engineer at Slack Duretti Hirpa.

-This amazing line up of panelists then shared their gems of advice to women starting out in their software engineering career:
+This amazing line up of panelists then shared their gems of advice for those starting out in their software engineering career:

 - Networking is key — take advantage of informational interviews, without the pressure of getting a job out of the conversation, as an opportunity to learn and build your network in the tech space.

 - Once you land your first job, seek out a more experienced engineers and ask how they debug things.
 Sit with them, pair with them even, and learn their strategies for debugging.
 Getting past the tooling, learning how to switch tabs and work faster — these things can get in the way of your progress, so try to learn them early on!